The Fifth (band): History

-As the band started to become more popular locally, The new lineup of vocals Roy Cathey, bassist Bernie “B-man” Mangiboyat, Guitarist Icky Jim, and drummer Marc Anthony.
-As they played shows they become popular and started gaining traction in certain cities and states and would be know for their great live performances.
-They would even going as far as doings tour Japan in 2007-08.
+As the band started to become more popular locally, the new lineup of vocals Roy Cathey, bassist Bernie "B-man" Mangiboyat, Guitarist Icky Jim, and drummer Marc Anthony.
+As they played shows they become popular and started gaining traction in certain cities and states and would be known for their great live performances.
+They would even going as far as doings tour Japan in 2007–08.
 After they came back from Japan they released 'Confessions Of Man' in 2008.
-Then In July 2009 the fifth was signed to EMG/Universal.
-They also re released “Confessions of Man” under the label.
-The song on the album “The Gift (take it back)” Received local air play becoming pretty popular with the fifth’s fans.
+Then in July 2009 the fifth was signed to EMG/Universal.
+They also re released "Confessions of Man" under the label.
+The song on the album "The Gift (take it back)" Received local air play becoming pretty popular with the fifth's fans.
 Then Marc Anthony later leave the band in 2010.
 They then brought in drummer Chuck Titpon.
 Then in April 2013 bassist B-Man parted ways from the band.
 Chuck would also depart shortly after.
 Afterwards, the band would bring in bassist Franko and new drummer Darius Rose.
-Then released single “No Going Home” in 2016.
+Then released single "No Going Home" in 2016.
 Darius would leave shortly after, and Chuck would return.
 Eventually Franko, Chuck, and Icky Jim would leave the band.

 New members guitarist Justin Womble, bassist Jake Tripp and drummer Gary "Zeus" Smith would join the band over the following years.
-With the lineup solidified, they released a remastered version of “Confessions of Man” in 2020.
+With the lineup solidified, they released a remastered version of "Confessions of Man" in 2020.
 Afterwards the band recorded an EP released in 2021, self titled 'The Fifth'.